Abemelekgit/Notes-App/README.md

 - Run locally: `dotnet run --project NotesApp.Web`
 - Open the UI: https://localhost:5001 (or the HTTP port shown in the console)
 - Data lives in `NotesApp.Web/notes.json` by default; it is created automatically.
+- A `.bak` copy of `notes.json` is written before saves for safety.

 ## API endpoints
 - `GET /api/notes?query={q}` — list notes, optional search